jgodstime/team-fury-1/Contribution.md

 # Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

+# Tests

+We've written tests and you can run them to assure the stability of the code, Copy your output and visit Regex101, see test guide here.
+If you're adding a new functionality please write a test for it.